-the allocation methodology is acceptable to the Interconnected Party; and
+it remains a party to an Allocation Agreement which sets out the allocation methodology acceptable to the Interconnected Party and relevant Shippers;

+it ceases to be a party to an Allocation Agreement when it no longer has a contract for Gas supply downstream of the Dedicated Delivery Point;

+subject to section 6.19, it allows a new Shipper to become a party to the Allocation Agreement, without frustrating or delaying that process, where that new Shipper has a contract for Gas supply downstream of the Dedicated Delivery Point; and

-the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily and Hourly Delivery Quantities within the times published by First Gas on OATIS.
+the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily Delivery Quantity and Hourly Delivery Quantity within the times published by First Gas on OATIS.

 Delivery Quantities under Supplementary and Interruptible Agreements

-If First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user supplied via a Distribution Network, it will advise the Allocation Agent under the DRR of that agreement and its commencement date.
+If First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user supplied via a Distribution Network, it will advise the Allocation Agent under the DRR of that agreement and its commencement and termination date.

-Daily Delivery Quantities under any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement shall be the quantities determined by, and notified to First Gas by the Allocation Agent under the DRR unless the relevant agreement specifies otherwise.
+Daily Delivery Quantities under any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement shall be the quantities determined by or notified to First Gas pursuant to sections 6.11 through 6.14.

 Finality of Allocation Results and Energy Quantities

-First Gas shall be entitled to rely on the Allocation Result and shall not be obliged to check or correct any Receipt Quantity or Daily Delivery Quantity.
+First Gas shall be entitled to rely on the Allocation Result, and the determination of any Receipt Quantity or Daily Delivery Quantity, and, subject to section 5.9, 6.1 and any Wash-ups, shall not be obliged to check or correct any of these apart from those that have been calculated or influenced by it.

-End-user Right to Allocation Agreement
+End-user Right to Multiple Shippers

-Each Shipper acknowledges and agrees that the End-user at any Dedicated Delivery Point has the right, subject to the terms of any existing Gas supply agreement it may have, to buy Gas from more than one Shipper and to determine when, and how much Gas it buys from each Shipper.
+Each Shipper acknowledges and agrees that an End-user at any Dedicated Delivery Point has the right, subject to the terms of any existing Gas supply agreement it may have, to buy Gas from more than one Shipper and to determine when, and how much Gas it buys from each Shipper.

-Subject to section 6.15, if the End-user at a Dedicated Delivery Point wishes to commence buying Gas from a new Shipper while continuing to buy Gas from an existing Shipper, both Shippers shall become party to an Allocation Agreement consistent with section 6.18.

 Title to Gas and Risk

-Each Shipper warrants that it shall have good title to all Gas that:
+First Gas and each Shipper and Interconnected Party warrant that it shall have good title to all Gas that:

-it injects, or which is injected on its behalf at a Receipt Point;
+it injects, or which is injected on its behalf, at a Receipt Point;

-it takes, or is deemed to take at a Delivery Point; and/or
+it takes, or is deemed to take, at a Delivery Point; and/or

-it sells or transfers to another Shipper in accordance with this Code,
+it sells or transfers to another Shipper or Interconnected Party or First Gas in accordance with this Code,

-free of any lien, charge, encumbrance or adverse claim (as to title or otherwise) and, where it acts as an agent for another person in respect of any of the activities referred to in this section 6.20, that person warrants the same.
+free of any lien, charge, encumbrance or adverse claim (as to title or otherwise) and, where it acts as an agent for another person in respect of any of the activities referred to in this section 6.21, that person warrants the same.